nosami/vsonline/vs-online/quickstarts/vs.md

 That's it!
 You've quickly spun up a Codespace, built an application, debugged and ran it, then disconnected and deleted the Codespace.

-If you'd like to learn more details, check out the [Visual Studio Codespaces Overview](../overview/what-is-vsonline.md) or [Visual Studio Codespaces for Visual Studio Code how-to](../how-to/vscode.md) documentation.
+If you'd like to learn more details, check out the [Visual Studio Codespaces Overview](../overview/what-is-vsonline.md) or [Visual Studio Codespaces for Visual Studio 2019 how-to](../how-to/vside.md) documentation.